 Because the contents of each Backpack must be lightweight, non-perishable, nutritious, and consistent, we cannot rely on donated food and must purchase all the food used in the backpacks.
 Although our bulk-buying power helps us reduce the cost of purchasing these items, the program is still one of our most expensive, with an annual budget of close to $400,000.

-The cost to sponsor one child for a full month is $24.80 and the cost to sponsor one child for a full school year is only $229.40.
+The cost to sponsor one child in the Backpack Program for a year is $25 a month.
 That is less than a third of what the average American family spends on soda a year.